 - Pass By The Apollo Theater – Another historical landmark.
 This music hall in Harlem has featured some of the best artists to ever grace the entertainment industry, such as the late James Brown.
 (Address: 253 W 125th St, New York, NY 10027, Subway ACBD 125th Street Station)

 - The Cloisters (Washington Heights) – This museum is technically located in Washington Heights which is north of Harlem.
 It is an extension of the MET and is dedicated to art during medieval times.
 (Address: 99 Margaret Corbin Dr, New York, NY 10040, Subway A Dyckman Street Station)

-- George Washington Bridge (Washington Heights) – Another bridge in NYC.
-This one connects New Jersey to New York and is beautifully constructed.
+- George Washington Bridge (Washington Heights) – Another special bridge in NYC.
+This one connects New Jersey to New York and, like most of the main bridges in New York, is quite a stunner.
 The views on here are amazing as it suspends over the Hudson River.
 (Subway 1 181st Street Station or Subway A 175th Street Station)